Moskowitza/linkedList/readme.md

 - else if arr1[0] > arr2[0] remove arr2[0] from arr2
 - else arr1[0]==arr2[0] push arr1[0] into resulting array and remove both arr1[0] & arr2[0]

+## Recursion

+Recursion is when a function calls itself.
+Take care not to create an infinite loop.
+In this example we'll add up the sum of every number up to a given value (Fibonacci sequence).

 ## Linked List

 A linked list is collection of nodes where each node holds a reference to it's following, "next", node.
 A linked list holds reference to the head node.